NimbleBeasts/NbMoonshot/_Org/_GDD/GDD.md

 ##### Rocket 1

-May, 28 1961 (somedays after speech of Kennedy)
+May, 28 1961 (somedays after speech of Kennedy).
 Ustria Intel came to the conclussion, that russian space tech is the most advanced.
 As Yuri Gagarin was the first man in space and human in orbit fly.
 Player shall look for plans of the Vostok-K 8K72K rocket and steal it from a safe.

 ##### Rocket 2

-September 1961
-After Vostok 2 mission Vostok-2 mission (Gherman Titov spend one day in space), the intel want documents about the effect of space flight on the human body and has to infiltrate a soviet military hospital and look for the documents in file cabines.
+September 1961 After Vostok 2 mission Vostok-2 mission (Gherman Titov spend one day in space), the intel want documents about the effect of space flight on the human body and has to infiltrate a soviet military hospital and look for the documents in file cabines.

 ##### Chimpanzee

-November 27, 1961
-The intel has reported that Mercury-Atlas 5 will be the first manned US mission to orbit the Earth.
+November 27, 1961 The intel has reported that Mercury-Atlas 5 will be the first manned US mission to orbit the Earth.
 The goal is to infiltrate the NASA lab training site and take pictures of it.
 To actually get an understanding how they prepare their astronauts.
 Turns out "Enzo" is not a man but a chimpanzee.

 ##### Affaire